Skip to content

 Can I make sausage gravy ahead of time?

-Yes!
-This can be a great time saver at breakfast or if making it for a holiday brunch!
-Refrigerate in an airtight container and then simply reheat the next morning on medium low heat.
+Refrigerate gravy an airtight container and then simply reheat the next morning on medium low heat.
 The gravy will have thickened, so you may need to add a splash of milk and stir it in well at first.
 Reheat until heated through.
+I always recommend making the biscuits fresh for best taste!

 Are biscuits and gravy a southern dish?